Final Portfolio

 There are other sites out there that could serve as inspiration as well.
 If you find a good one, be sure to let me know about it.

 You will also want to keep learning about principles of good graphics design.
 Cite 2 or 3 specific examples where you followed the advice in one of the resources below.
-For the Knaflic book, provide specific page numbers.
-For the Wilke book provide at least section numbers.
-(Note: each section in that book has a URL which you could include as a link.)
+Provide specific page (for print or pdf) or section (for HTML) references.
+Include direct links, if possible.
+(HTML books often make it easy to link directly to a section.)

 Wilke (2019) contains lots of good information about creating good graphics.
 The chapter titles make it easy to find advice on particular issues.
 This will let you scan through chapters that address issues related to the graphics in your portfolio.